rogerbf/noidle/README.md

 # noidle

-Spawns an instance of `pmset noidle` which prevents a macOS computer from going to sleep.
+Spawns an instance of `pmset noidle` which prevents a system running macOS from going to sleep.

 ## usage